When to do a risk assessment

 Everything you need to know about risk assessments

-Using risk assessments means our activities are safe for girls and volunteers.
+Risk assessments help to make sure our activities are safe for girls and volunteers.

 But risk assessments don’t need to feel like hard work.
 Just follow the steps below if you're planning activities, trips, residentials and anything else you do.